 LinkedIn Messaging Ads

-Of course, the bread and butter of LinkedIn’s advertising options are text ads.
+Of course, text ads are the bread and butter of LinkedIn’s advertising options.
 Unlike sponsored posts that only show up in someone’s feed, text ads appear on the right-hand side of the homepage, giving your ads much more reach.

 Over to You